Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Canonical examples of entangled states

 \subsubsection{Three Majorana fermions}

 Now that we learn how to construct entangled states of three complex fermionic modes by writing a proper Hamiltonian, let us try it for the real fermions.
-We should note that there is no difference between $GHZ$ and $W$ state for real fermions using this approach, because there is only one type of coupling term between Majorana operators as they are self-adjoint.
+We should note that there is no difference between the GHZ and W states for real fermions using this approach, because there is only one type of coupling term between Majorana operators as they are self-adjoint.

 Let $c_1 \in {\cal G}(\Hi^A)$, $c_2 \in {\cal G}(\Hi^B)$, and $c_3 \in {\cal G}(\Hi^C)$ be three Majorana modes owned by three parties $A$, $B$, and $C$, respectively.
 A tripartite entangled state is obtained from the ground state of the Hamiltonian